0100101101011010/food/foodventures/_posts/2019-08-22-what-i-ate-north-italy-edition-milan.md

 ![contraste tasting menu](/food/foodventures/images/contraste-2.jpg){:width="40%"}{: .image-right} ![contraste tasting menu](/food/foodventures/images/contraste-4.jpg){:width="40%"}{: .image-right}

 We were served a tasting menu of over nine dishes, but these are the only photos I took.
-Think of these as a little appetizer for a possible future review. :-)
+The experience overall (following the mosquito attack) was great, more reminiscent of viewing an art gallery than eating at a restaurant.
+Think of these photos as a little *antipasto* for a possible future review. :-)

 ## Tuesday